15 Central Park West: Planning

-In May 2004, a joint venture composed of Arthur and William Lie Zeckendorf, Whitehall Street International, and Global Holdings Inc. purchased the Mayflower and the adjacent vacant lot for $401 million.
+In May 2004, a joint venture composed of Arthur and William Lie Zeckendorf, Whitehall Street International, and Global Holdings purchased the Mayflower and the adjacent vacant lot for $401 million.
 Architectural critic Paul Goldberger described the assemblage as "the most expensive site in Manhattan".
 The developers had paid 690 $/ft2 for the land, more than twice the amount other developers had paid for comparable sites.
 The Mayflower closed in October 2004, and the Zeckendorfs sold the Mayflower's furnishings at auction.
 They expected to raise $1 million but only received about $200,000, a circumstance which W. L. Zeckendorf called "idiotic".

-More problematic for the Zeckendorfs was the fact that the Mayflower Hotel still had four residents who refused to move out of their rent-regulated apartments.
+More problematic for the Zeckendorfs was that the Mayflower Hotel still had four residents who refused to move out of their rent-regulated apartments.
 All four residents had resided there for at least 30 years.
 They all lived in the hotel's north wing; if any of them refused to relocate, the Zeckendorfs planned to seal off and demolish the south wing first.
 Two of the tenants readily agreed to leave after receiving large amounts of compensation.
 The third resident was Arthur MacArthur IV, the reclusive son of General Douglas MacArthur, who had lived there in near-total anonymity since 1964.
 The final resident, Herbert Sukenik, refused to even negotiate with the developers until the other three residents had left.
 After an extended period of negotiations, the Zeckendorfs started demolishing the south wing in mid-2005, while Sukenik still lived in the north wing.
 Ultimately, Sukenik received $17 million and was allowed to live in the nearby Essex House for just $1 a month.
 This was quoted as the most costly tenant relocation in New York City history.

 The Zeckendorfs agreed to build affordable housing in another part of the city in exchange for a 421-a tax exemption for 15 Central Park West, as well as 114,000 ft2 in additional floor area.
 The joint venture initially did not divulge details of its plans, even as the site was being cleared.
 The Zeckendorfs invited six architecture firms to present proposals for the new building, although most of the respondents presented plans for modern, slab-like glass towers.
 Ultimately, the Zeckendorfs selected a proposal by Robert A.M.
 Stern Architects and SLCE Architects, which called for two limestone towers of different height.
 Stern and SLCE presented details of the building's design to the local community in August 2005.
 At the time, the building was expected to cost 700 to 800 $/ft2, but the land was worth 2500 $/ft2.